grafana/pyroscope/docs/sources/configure-client/trace-span-profiles/dotnet-span-profiles.md

 ## OpenTelemetry support

-Pyroscope can integrate with distributed tracing systems supporting the [**OpenTelemetry**](https://opentelemetry.io/docs/instrumentation/net/getting-started/) standard which allows you to link traces with the profiling data, and find resource usage for specific lines of code for your trace spans
+Pyroscope integrates with distributed tracing systems supporting the [**OpenTelemetry**](https://opentelemetry.io/docs/instrumentation/net/getting-started/) standard.
+This integration lets you link traces with the profiling data and find resource usage for specific lines of code for your trace spans

 {{< admonition type="note" >}}
 * Only CPU profiling is supported at the moment.
 * Because of how sampling profilers work, spans shorter than the sample interval may not be captured.
 {{< /admonition >}}

 ## Configure the `Pyroscope.OpenTelemetry` package